Fiduscript/naloxone-exchange-fe/README.md

 Front end smoke tests are required.
 These tests only verify that a component can render without error.

 - Run `ng test` to start a continuous test server.
-- Run `npm run dev-test` to run deployment tests.
+- Run `npm run build-test` to run deployment tests.
 If these fail, so will your deployment. __PLEASE RUN THIS BEFORE POSTING A CODE REVIEW!__

 ## Running end-to-end tests